mishpajz-FIT/BI-PA2-pacman/README.md

 # BI-PA2

-Programming and algorithmization 2 course at FIT CTU.
+This repository was created as a part of my 'Programming and algorithmization 2' course at FIT CTU.

-The main focus of this course is object-oriented programming in C++.

-This repository contains all the code I wrote for this course during the semester
+The main focus of this course is object-oriented programming in C++, the repository contains all the code I wrote for this course during the semester

 ## Structure